 Grants

-Grants are funds that do not have to be repaid unless, you withdraw from school, stop attending or owe a refund.
-All grants are awarded to students with financial need.
-The amount of some grants depends on the cost of attendance, expected family contribution, enrollment status, and whether you attend a full academic year.
-There are two types of grants awarded by Galveston College, federal grants and state (Texas) grants.
-Galveston College does not participate in the Texas Application for State Financial Aid (TASFA).
+Grants are money that you do not have to pay back, unless you withdraw from school, stop attending, or owe a refund.
+All grants are given to students who need financial help.
+The amount of some grants depends on how much school costs, your Student Aid Index, whether you are a full-time student, and how long you attend.
+There are two types of grants at Galveston College: federal grants and state (Texas) grants.
+Galveston College does not use the Texas Application for State Financial Aid (TASFA).

-The Federal Pell Grant is awarded only to undergraduate students who have not earned a bachelor’s or professional degree.
-The Pell Grant does not have to be repaid.
-This is an entitlement program with funding available to all eligible applicants, including those who apply after priority deadlines.
+The Federal Pell Grant is a form of financial aid for undergraduate students who have not yet earned a bachelor’s or professional degree.
+You do not need to pay back the Pell Grant.
+This program is open to all eligible students, even if you apply after the priority deadlines.

 Eligibility Criteria:

-3. Be enrolled as a regular student in an eligible program and pursuing a degree/certificate;
+- Be enrolled as a regular student in an approved program and working toward a degree/certificate;

-6. Maintain Satisfactory Academic Progress (SAP) in your course of study;
+- Maintain Satisfactory Academic Progress (SAP) in your studies;

-8. Not owe a refund on any grant received under Title IV programs at any institution and meet program regulations.
+- Not owe a refund for any grant received through Title IV programs at any school and follow program rules.

 Offer Amounts and Selections Process: